zlockewtg/RLinf/README.md

 }
 ```

-If you use RL+VLA in RLinf, you can also cite What Can RL Bring to VLA Generalization?
-An Empirical Study:
+If you use RL+VLA in RLinf, you can also cite our empirical study paper:
 ```bibtex
 @misc{liu2025rlbringvlageneralization,
   title={What Can RL Bring to VLA Generalization?
 An Empirical Study},